805-0033 LYNK II Installation Manual

 Change to Dynamic Current

-To eliminate overshooting the target voltage, the LYNK II Gateway’s LV-BMS protocol now supports Dynamic Current control, which replaces voltage-based control when operating at a higher SOC.
+To eliminate overshooting the target voltage, the LYNK II Gateway’s low-voltage protocols now support Dynamic Current control, which replaces voltage-based control when operating at a higher SOC.
 When you use dynamic current control, instead of tracking a shifting CV target, the inverter follows a stable, battery-defined current limit that the inverter can regulate accurately.
 This removes reliance on the inverter’s CC/CV voltage loop, prevents DC-bus overshoot, and reduces over-voltage alarms.

 1. Plug your computer into the battery’s USB-C port (or LYNK II Gateway) and open LYNK Access.